tomcritchlow/tomcritchlow.github.io/_posts/2019-06-19-bookmarklets-static-sites.md

 What would you like to script for your static site?
 Let me know and I'll try and help you build a bookmarklet for it!

 *By the way - this technique is great for more structured data too.
 I have a bookmarklet that is powering [this books list](https://tomcritchlow.com/wiki/books/books-read/) too.
 You run it on an Amazon page and it spits out the necessary Markdown frontmatter to add to my page in a structured way.*

+--

+*Update 8/20/19 - A few posts that came across my stream that extend this idea.
+Firstly this that walks through a full end to end publish experience: [indieweb link sharing](https://mxb.dev/blog/indieweb-link-sharing/) and this that seems to predate mine [Saving Links to My Site With a Bookmarklet(https://timkadlec.com/remembers/2018-02-06-saving-links-to-my-site-with-a-bookmarklet/).*